godotengine/godot-docs/classes/class_area2d.rst

 | *Getter*  | get_gravity()      |
 +-----------+--------------------+

-The area's gravity intensity (ranges from -1024 to 1024).
+The area's gravity intensity (in pixels per second squared).
 This value multiplies the gravity vector.
 This is useful to alter the force of gravity without altering its direction.

 ----